natim1997/ObstacleRaceGame/README.md

 ## Technologies Used
 - Kotlin
 - Android Studio
-- FrameLayout and standard Android Views (no Canvas)
+- FrameLayout and standard Android Views

 ## How to Play
 1. Press **Start** to begin the game.